FM-17/poglink/README.md

 - ~~Delay between change detection and posting to discord~~ ✅
 - Option to disable auto-publishing in announcement channels
 - Optional in-game server notification integration
-- Custom API endpoint selection for rates
+- ~~Custom API endpoint selection for rates~~
 - Optional ban summary integration
 - Bot setup workflow in Discord
 - Platform selection

-> _📝 The developers of this bot are not affiliated with ARK: Survival Evolved or Studio Wildcard._
+> _📝 The developers of this bot are not affiliated with ARK: Survival Ascended or Studio Wildcard._